Vincy1230/WP-Comment-Reviewer/README.md

 For security, WordPress only allows external login using application passwords under valid https connections.
 If you indeed cannot use https or obtain application passwords, you can bypass this restriction by installing the JSON Basic Authentication plugin.

 **It is highly discouraged to use this method to log in, especially if both conditions cannot be met.
-You should prioritize fixing your site to comply with WordPress restrictions—otherwise, your password may be exposed in plaintext on the internet.
+You should prioritize fixing your site to comply with WordPress restrictions, otherwise your password may be exposed in plaintext on the internet.
 Do not use in production environments!**

 1. Visit the plugin homepage [Github@WP-API/Basic-Auth](https://github.com/WP-API/Basic-Auth) to download the plugin source code.
 2. Manually add the source code to your site's plugin directory (usually located at `/wp-content/plugins`).